KnutSander/DoorSine/lib/widgets/README.md

 # Widgets
-this folder contains various widgets that are used by the app.
+This folder contains various widgets that are used by the app.
 * app_theme.dart - Stores the theme of the app, primarily accessed on app initialisation
 * calendar_data_soruce.dart - A custom class created to store calendar information
 * firebase_connector.dart - A custom class used to interface and share information between the application and Firebase